 the Relevant Centre provides Learners with a statement of the arrangements promptly when requested.

-Target performance in relation to Review Arrangements and appeals process
+Target performance in relation to Review and Appeal Arrangements

-In respect of each GCSE Qualification which it makes available, or proposes to make available, where an awarding organisation’s arrangements provide for it to make a Learner’s Marked Assessment Material available on request, it must set a target for the time period following such a request within which it will have made the Marked Assessment Material available to the Learner (or as the case may be the Relevant Centre).
+In respect of each GCSE Qualification which it makes available, where an awarding organisation’s arrangements provide for it to provide a Learner’s Marked Assessment Material on request, it must set a target for the time period following such a request within which it will make that material available to the Learner (or as the case may be the Relevant Centre).

-In respect of each GCSE Qualification which it makes available, or proposes to make available, an awarding organisation must set targets for each of the following time periods –
+In respect of each GCSE Qualification which it makes available, an awarding organisation must set targets for each of the following time periods –

-the period following a request for a review of Moderation undertaken by the awarding organisation within which the awarding organisation will have reported the outcome of the review of Moderation to the Centre,
+the period following a request for a review of Moderation within which the awarding organisation will have reported the outcome of the review of Moderation to the Centre,

 the period following a request for such a review of Moderation within which the awarding organisation will have reported both the outcome of the review of Moderation and the reasons in respect of the review to the Centre,